awslabs/aws-encryption-sdk-specification/data-structures.md

 ##### Ciphertext

-An opaque value from which an appropriate key provider can obtain the plaintext data key.
+An opaque form of a plaintext data key which can be used by an appropriate key provider to obtain the plaintext key.

 Some key provider MUST be capable of deterministically obtaining the plaintext key from the ciphertext.

 Most commonly this is an encrypted form of the plaintext data key.
-Alternatively it could be the public input to a KDF that derives the plaintext data key or an identifier into a key store that will return the plaintext data key.
+Alternatively it could be the public input to a KDF which derives the plaintext data key or an identifier into a key store which will return the plaintext data key.

 ### Encryption Context